gui2de/ppol6818-rof6/assignment.md

  ![Histogramparttwo](./part2graph.jpg)

 We see that as N increases the spread of beta coefficients narrows and becomes more precise.
+When N is 4, the spread of estimates is much greater compared to when N increases beyond 1,000/10,0000.

   ![Box](./boxpart2.png)